Shadrock/Mali-health-map/README.md

   popupAnchor: [0,-6]
 });
 ```
 We're using [Leaflet Icon class](https://leafletjs.com/reference-1.7.1.html#icon) (`L.icon`), which requires a path to your icon, then takes some of other options that allow you a high level of control.
-Creating this icon as an object and saving it as healthIcon will allow us to set the display of feature on the to this icon.
+Creating this icon as an object and saving it as healthIcon will allow us to set the display of features to this icon.
 The options we're using are:
 - `iconUrl`: contains the path to your icon
 - `iconSize`: sets the size of your icon in pixels.
 Best to work at size, okay to scale down, never scale up
-- `iconAnchor`: sets anchor point (where the icon is located in respect to the feature latitude and longitude
+- `iconAnchor`: sets anchor point (where the icon is located in respect to the feature latitude and longitude)
-- `popupAnchor`: sets anchor point of bottom of popup
+- `popupAnchor`: sets the anchor point on the bottom of popup

 Icon anchors can be a bit confusing at first, so let's have a closer look at them.
 The `iconAnchor` coordinates are set from a 0,0 point at the upper left corner of the icon.
 If our image is 24px by 24px, to get the anchor to set on the center (i.e. to make the center our exact latitude and longitude) set the iconAnchor to 12,12.
 If our icon were a pushpin, we could change the anchor so that the end of the pushpin would be located at the point.
 The `popupAnchor` sets where the popup points to.
 The `popupAnchor` is set relative to the `iconAnchor`, meaning the 0,0 point for the popup is actually at the set iconAnchor point.